FlyAIBox/langgraph-agents-from-scratch/src/email_assistant/tools/gmail/README.md

    - To process read messages, you must still use `--include-read`
    - This is because the unread filter happens at the search level

-In summary:
+小结：
 - Default: Process only unread messages where you're not the sender and that are the latest in their thread
 - `--skip-filters`: Process all messages found by search, using the latest message in each thread
 - `--include-read`: Include read messages in the search
 - `--include-read --skip-filters`: Most comprehensive, processes the latest message in all threads found by search

-## Important Gmail API Limitations
+## Gmail API 的一些限制

-The Gmail API has several limitations that affect email ingestion:
+这些限制会影响摄取体验：

 1. **Search-Based API**: Gmail doesn't provide a direct "get all emails from timeframe" endpoint
    - All email retrieval relies on Gmail's search functionality